 A properly designed and implemented plan can help you accomplish all of the following and more:

 - Assure the continuance of your lifestyle and the protection of your assets

 - Pass your values, work ethic, and a sense of responsibility to heirs

 - Substantially reduce income, excise, gift, estate, and generation skipping taxes

-- Keep your affairs private, and avoiding the costs and delay of probate
+- Keep your affairs private, and avoid the costs and delay of probate

-- Make sure your heirs are mature enough to handle an inheritance on their own, and if they are not, taking steps to protect the inheritance until they are ready
+- Make sure your heirs are mature enough to handle an inheritance on their own, and if they are not, take steps to protect the inheritance until they are ready

 - Manage the value of your business interests, if any

 - Ensure your lasting legacy and impact on society

 Providing for incapacity